williamrodz/llm_for_ts_electricity_prices_forecasting/README.md

 ### mackey_glass_time_series.csv
 This CSV file contains the generated Mackey-Glass chaotic time series data.
 It is used as input data for testing forecasting methods.

+### kickoff_sliding_window.py
+Modify and run this file to get cumulative errors for an algorithm across a dataset

 ### system_price_overview.ipynb
 See overview of system prices on different time horizons